ref-finance/ref-token/referendum/README.md

 # Referendum

-Detailed introduction to Referendum, see this [post](https://gov.ref.finance/).
+Detailed discussion about Referendum, see this [post](https://gov.ref.finance/t/product-x-referendum/384).

 ## Instructions